Destination Connection Optionslink

 Click Tunnels.

-In the Port forwarding section, make sure that the following boxes are checked:
+In the Port forwarding section, make sure that the following checkboxes are selected:

 - Local ports accept connections from other hosts